Carter's dream, almost reached: Guinea worm cases drop to 14

 ATLANTA (AP) — Guinea worm infections dropped to just over a dozen worldwide last year, getting closer to fulfilling former President Jimmy Carter's dream of completely eradicating the disease during his lifetime.

-The Atlanta-based center founded by Carter and his wife, Rosalynn, said the remaining infections occurred in just four countries in sub-Saharan Africa: Chad, Sudan, Angola and Cameroon.
+The Atlanta-based center founded by Carter and his wife, Rosalynn, said the remaining infections occurred in just four countries in sub-Saharan Africa: Chad, South Sudan, Ethiopia and Mali.

 That's a decline of nearly half compared to the previous year, when 27 cases were reported in seven African countries.
 And it's a staggering drop from when The Carter Center began leading the global eradication effort in 1986, when the parasitic disease infected 3.5 million people.
 Carter, 97, has made eradicating the disease one of his many missions.

-Note: This story has been corrected to show that the four countries that had human cases of Guinea worm disease in 2021 were Chad, South Sudan, Ethiopia and Mali.